 11 Tips You Should Know Before Drive From Singapore To Malacca

-- Make sure you car petrol tank has three-quarters full before leaving Singapore.
-You can fill the petrol at any station in Singapore.
+- Make sure you car petrol tank are three-quarters full before leaving Singapore.
+You can fill petrol at any station in Singapore.
 There is a petrol station not too far from Tuas Checkpoint.

 - Make sure you have CEPAS card issued by Transitlink, EZ-link or NETS and has credit.
-This is because you need to pay few dollar either at Woodlands Checkpoint or Tuas Checkpoint.
+This is because you need to pay a few dollars either at Woodlands Checkpoint or Tuas Checkpoint.

-- No need to disembark from car to get passport stamp.
+- No need to disembark from car to get the passport stamp.

-- You can buy a highway toll card at first toll-booth with credit RM30 to allow you swipe the card at Touch’n’Go automatic lanes.
-It is enough for one way trip to Malacca but you need to reload the card on return journey.
+- You can buy a highway toll card at the first toll-booth with credit MYR30 to allow you to swipe the card at Touch’n’Go automatic lanes.
+It is enough for one way trip to Malacca but you need to reload the card on a return journey.

-- The speed limit in highway is 110km/hr.
+- The speed limit on the highway is 110km/hr.

 - The journey from Johor Bahru to Malacca is about 3 hours.